 Following a number of negative media stories published in January 2014 by the People's Daily in Mainland China, we received inquiries from various government regulators in Mainland China asking us to respond to a number of allegations relating to our business practices, products and business model.
 In response to this media and regulatory scrutiny we have voluntarily taken a number of actions in Mainland China, including temporarily suspending our business promotional meetings, temporarily suspending acceptance of applications for any new sales representatives, and extending our product refund and return policies.
 The adverse publicity and suspension of business promotional meetings and acceptance of applications has had a significant negative impact on the number of Sales Leaders and Actives, and our revenue in the short term will be negatively impacted by these voluntary actions.
 Any inability to resume normal business operations in the near term could have a more significant impact on our business.
 Our Audit Committee also commenced an internal review of our business practices in Mainland China, which is ongoing.
-Based upon the results of the internal review to date, we currently plan to focus our attention during the next several months on training our sules force and reinforcing or enhancing our existing sales and other policies in Mainland China.
-It is currently unclear what impact the adverse publicity and our voluntary actions will be effective in addressing concerns of regulators in Mainland China.
+Based upon the results of the internal review to date, we currently plan to focus our attention during the next several months on training our sales force and reinforcing or enhancing our existing sales and other policies in Mainland China.
+It is currently unclear what impact the adverse publicity and our voluntary actions will have on our business in this market in the longer term or whether these voluntary actions will be effective in addressing concerns of regulators in Mainland China.
 Regardless, it is likely that we will be fined and could potentially face some other form of sanctions from these regulators.
 These other sanctions could include a formal suspension of our ability to recruit new sales people and direct sellers, a temporary suspension of our ability to sell products in various markets or, in the most extreme cases, loss of existing licenses to operate in various jurisdictions in Mainland China.
-While any of these actions or outcomes could materially harm our business and fina
+While any of these actions or outcomes could materially harm our business and financial condition, we have not accrued for any related costs as of December 31, 2013.